edgio-docs/edgio-docs/guides/sapper.md

 npm run dev & open http://localhost:3000
 ```

-To prepare your Sapper app for deployment on the Moovweb XDN, run the following in the root folder of your project:
+To prepare your Sapper app for deployment on {{ PRODUCT_NAME }}, run the following in the root folder of your project:

 ```
 npm install -g @xdn/cli